Shubhdeep12/Shubhdeep12/README.md

 - 🔥 Loves learning new technologies and building stuff.
 - 💎 Currently, Software Engineer III at Auzmor Inc.
-- 🚀 Open for new opportunities.
+- 🚀 Let's connect and chat.

 Know more about me at - [Shubhdeep Chhabra](https://www.shubhdeepchhabra.in)